eic/epic-analysis/README.md

   `delphes` on a given `hepmc` or `hepmc.gz` file, and sets the output file names and the appropriate configuration card
   - configuration cards are stored in the `cards/` directory as a submodule
-    - clone this `largex-eic` repository with `--recurse-submodules`, or if you already have cloned without submodules, execute `git submodule update --init` to obtain them
+    - clone this `sidis-eic` repository with `--recurse-submodules`, or if you already have cloned without submodules, execute `git submodule update --init` to obtain them
   - environment must be set first (`source env.sh`)